ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Increase
 """"""""
 There are two rare items that increase your monster's lifespan: :ref:`Silver Peach and Gold Peach <lifespan_increasing_items>`.
-Lifespan maxes out at :code:`9999`, so increasing your monsters lifespan can have it exceed it's original lifespan at creation.
+There is no limit to how many peaches a monster can eat.
+Lifespan only maxes out at :code:`9999`, so increasing your monsters lifespan can have it exceed it's starting lifespan.

 .. csv-table::
     :header: Name, Lifespan